 Sony a5100 Review

-Four and a half years is a long time in the consumer camera market, yet one mirrorless marvel released in late 2014 is not only still on sale, but also remains a firm entry-level favourite.
+Four and a half years is a long time in the consumer camera market, yet one mirrorless marvel released in late 2014 is not only still on sale here in 2020, but also remains a firm entry-level favourite.

 I am of course talking about the Sony a5100.
 Its small size and low price tag have made it a fantastic choice for those starting off, or for photographers with other Sony E mount cameras who are looking for a light second body.